darrylhthomas/NSBundle-ProxyBundle/README.md

 The supplied base path of the substitution bundle should mirror the structure of a standard application bundle.
 (Currently, only iOS-style bundles have been tested.)

+## Warning:
+NSBundle+ProxyBundle is intended for use as a developer tool and should not be included in production builds under any circumstances!!
+To achieve its goal, NSBundle+ProxyBundle makes use of method swizzling of Foundation classes and should be considered extremely fragile.

+I recommend using the pre-processor to exclude the invocation of NSBundle+ProxyBundle methods from non-development builds and would suggest not including NSBundle+ProxyBundle.m in your production targets.

 ## Usage:
 Include NSBundle+ProxyBundle.h in your application delegate's implementation file and set a substitution bundle: